akashthakur05/mybagistostore/README.md

 ### Introduction

-[Bagisto](https://www.bagisto.com) is a hand tailored E-Commerce framework built on some of the hottest opensource technologies such as [Laravel](https://laravel.com) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org) a progressive Javascript framework.
+Modifying [Bagisto](https://www.bagisto.com) for  is a hand tailored E-Commerce framework built on some of the hottest opensource technologies such as [Laravel](https://laravel.com) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org) a progressive Javascript framework.